The Predator (roller coaster): Renovations and upgrades

 In 2001, part of the queue line was removed to make way for an expanded seating area for a nearby food stand.
 At the end of the summer of 2006, a major re-tracking took place and some wood was replaced on the ride to help make it more enjoyable for guests.

 In 2010, Six Flags Darien Lake purchased 12 Philadelphia Toboggan Coasters (PTC) articulated cars from Holiday World, where they had been previously used on The Voyage.
 These trains replaced the original trailered PTC trains, which were known to provide an extremely rough ride experience.
 The Predator was the last roller coaster to operate with trailered PTC trains.

 In 2020, it was revealed that Great Coasters International would be replacing large sections of The Predator's track with their steel Titan Track.
 In 2022, Predator received its first section of Titan Track, approximately 250 feet (76.2 m).
-It received 200 feet (61 m) more in 2023, over 360 feet (110 m) in 2024, and nearly 370 feet (113 m) in 2025.
+It received 200 feet (61 m) more in 2023, over 360 feet (110 m) in 2024, nearly 370 feet (113 m) in 2025, and 500 feet (152.4 m) in 2026.